Steven-Dawson18/cockapoo-cafe/README.md

 ![Site Registration](readme_images/register-page.png)

-* WHen the user navigates to the register button in the navigation bar or clicks the reservation tab, if not logged in, they are directed to the register page.
+* When the user navigates to the register button in the navigation bar or clicks the reservation tab, if not logged in, they are directed to the register page.
+Filling in the form is quick and easy.
+Once filled out the user is navigated back to the home page where they are displayed a message to say they have registered for the site.
+* This has been tested manually to ensure it works as it should.

 2. As a returning user I can login to the site so that I can interact with the site content.

 ![Site Login](readme_images/login-page.png)

-* If the user is a returning user they will be able to sigh in using the signin tab in the navigation bar.
+* If the user is a returning user they will be able to sign in using the signin tab in the navigation bar.
+They are given a message to say that they are now signed in.
+* This has been tested manually to ensure it works as it should.

 3. As a site admin I can create new items to add to the menu so that I can change the options on offer.

 ![Create Menu Category](readme_images/create-menu-category.png)

-* The admin can create a new menu category.
+* The admin can create a new menu category and are displayed a message to let them know that the category has been created.
+* This has been tested manually to ensure it works as it should.

 ![Create Menu Items](readme_images/create-menu-item.png)

-* The admin can create a new menu Item.
+* The admin can create a new menu Item and are displayed a message to let them know that the menu item has been created.
+* This has been tested manually to ensure it works as it should.

 4. As a site admin I can Edit/ Delete items on the menu so that Keep the menu up to date.

 ![Update/ delete Menu Item](readme_images/update-delete-menu-item.png)

-* By clicking the relevant button the admin can update or delete the selected menu item.
+* By clicking the relevant button the admin can update or delete the selected menu item and are displayed a message to let them know that the menu item has been updated/deleted.
+* This has been tested manually to ensure it works as it should.

 ![Update/ delete Menu Category](readme_images/update-delete-menu-cat.png)

-* By clicking the relevant button the admin can update or delete the selected menu category.
+* By clicking the relevant button the admin can update or delete the selected menu category and are displayed a message to let them know that the category has been updated/deleted..
+* This has been tested manually to ensure it works as it should.

 5. As a site admin/user I can see the number of likes a menu item has so that I can see how popular it is.

 ![View Menu item likes](readme_images/update-delete-menu-item.png)

 * The user is informed if their guess is incorrect.
 A list of the letters they have guessed so far will be displayed along with the number of guesses they have left and an image of the hangman position they are at.
+* This has been tested manually to ensure it works as it should.

 6. As a User I can Create, edit and delete a reservation so that I can manage the reservation.

 ![Create Update Delete reservation](readme_images/create-update-dalete-reservation.png)

 * When the logged in user navigates to the reservation page, they will see a card to create a reservation. once created they will get a message to say it has been created and then will be able to update and delete the reservation by selecting the appropriate button.
 The reservation also has a traffic light system to inform the user if their reservation is pending, accepted or rejected.
+The user will be displayed a message each time they create/ update or delete a reservation.
+* This has been tested manually to ensure it works as it should.

 7. As a site admin I can approve/disapprove reservations so that to make sure that there is enough room for the guests.

 ![Admin approve reservations](readme_images/approve-reject-reservation.png)

 * The admin is able to approve or reject reservations by selecting the appropriate button.
 Once done the reservation will be removed from this page and the reservation traffic light system will change accordingly, informing the user and the admin that the reservation has been accepted or rejected.
+The admin will be displayed a message to inform them that the reservation has been accepted or rejected.
+* This has been tested manually to ensure it works as it should.

 8. As a User I can Create, edit and delete a review of my experience so that I can share my experience of the cafe with future users.

 ![Create Update Delete a Review](readme_images/create-update-delete-review.png)

 * The user is able to create a review of the cafe by clicking the button Leave a Review.
 Once they have completed the form and submitted the review will be sent for approval to the admin and will not show in the review page.
 Once the admin has approved the review the review will be displayed on the review page.
 The user will then be able to Update or delete their review by selecting the appropriate button on their review.
+The user will be displayed a message each time they create/ update or delete a review.
+* This has been tested manually to ensure it works as it should.

 9. As a User I can Like/unlike fellow users reviews so that I can interact with the sites users.

 ![Review likes/unlikes](readme_images/create-update-delete-review.png)

 * The user is able to like and unlike reviews of the cafe by clicking the button Like/Unlike.
 Their like will be added to any previous likes and change the number of likes that review has.
+* This has been tested manually to ensure it works as it should.

 10. As a site Admin I can approve/disapprove reviews so that I can filter objectionable comments.

 ![Admin review approval](readme_images/approve-review.png)

 * When the user has left a review, the review will not be displayed until it has been accepted by the site admin.
 The site admin has the ability to approve or reject the review by going to the manage review page via the button only visable to the admin and then selecting the appropriate button to accept or reject the review.
 If the review is rejected it will be deleted.
+* This has been tested manually to ensure it works as it should.

 11. As a User I can See the location of the cafe so that I know how to get there.

 ![Cafe location](readme_images/location.png)

 * The user is able to view the location of the cafe on a google map on the contact page.
 Above the map there is also the address of the cafe which could be used to put into a car sat nav for directions.
+* This has been tested manually to ensure it works as it should.

 12. As a site admin I can be notified of a message being received so that I can respond promptly.

 ![Contact message](readme_images/contact-message.png)

 * The user is able to contact the cafe by phone or by email by completing the form on the contact page.
 Once the user clicks send mesasage, an email will be sent to the cafe with the name entered, email address the user entered to reply to and the content of the message.
+* This has been tested manually to ensure it works as it should.

 13. As a user I can intuitively understand the site and meaning so that I know if I want to stay on the site.

 ![Landing Page](readme_images/landing-page.png)

 * When a user first lands on the site the purpose is clear, with a large title with the name of the cafe, images on the page and a link to make a reservation at the cafe.
+* This has been tested manually to ensure it works as it should.

 14. As a user I can intuitively navigate the site so that I can register/ login and make a reservation.

 ![Intuitive navigation](readme_images/landing-page.png)

 * The user is able to navigate the site intuitively as the navigation bar is site wide, meaning it is the same on every page.
 On sub pages of the main navigation pages there are buttons to go back to the main page.
+* This has been tested manually to ensure it works as it should.

 15. As a user I can Follow the sites social networks so that I can see events and offers.

 ![Site socials](readme_images/landing-page.png)

 * The user is able to view the cafe's social networks by clicking on the icons at the bottom of the page in the footer, this will help keep them uptodate with any offers or news the cafe has.
+These links will open in a new tab.
+* This has been tested manually to ensure it works as it should.

 ### Validator Testing